 I. The following clarifications apply to both Registry and Registrar Registration Data Directory Services specifications:

-All fields (e.g., rows) described in section 1.4.2 of the RDDS spec of the 2013 RAA, and sections 1.5, 1.6, and 1.7 of Specification 4 of the Registry Agreement MUST be shown.
-For fields where no information exists in the Shared Registration System (SRS), the key (i.e., the string to the left of the colon) MUST be shown with no information in the value section (i.e., right-hand side of the colon) of the field.
+All fields (e.g., rows) described in section 1.4.2 of the RDDS spec of the 2013 RAA, and sections 1.5 of Specification 4 of the Registry Agreement MUST be present, unless otherwise explicitly indicated.

-1For the following fields the value section of the field can be shown as blank if there is no data corresponding to the related object:
+For each type of object query (domain name, registrar, name server), this advisory identifies some fields as optional.
+For optional fields where no data exists in the Shared Registration System (SRS), contracted parties MUST implement either of: 1) the key (i.e., the string to the left of the colon) MUST be shown with no information in the value section (i.e., right-hand side of the colon) of the field; or 2) no field MUST be shown.
+If data exist for a given optional field, it MUST be shown.

-Updated Date (if the domain name has not been updated)
+In responses to domain name object queries: 1) to registries, and 2) to registrars for names in “thick” registries, the following fields are considered optional and should be treated as described in clarification 1:

-Registrant/Admin/Tech Name and/or Organization – only one of: 1) name, or 2) organization can be optional (if not available)
+Updated Date (if the domain name has not been updated since it was created)

-Registrant/Admin/Tech Street
+Registrant/Admin/Tech Organization

 Registrant/Admin/Tech State/Province

 Registrant/Admin/Tech Postal Code